mind-inria/hidimstat/tools/documentation_developer/installing_from_source.rst

     git clone https://github.com/<YOUR_USERNAME>/hidimstat
     cd hidimstat

-Next, add the *upstream* remote (i.e. the official skrub repository).
+Next, add the *upstream* remote (i.e. the official HiDimStat repository).
 This allows you to pull the latest changes from the main repository:

 .. code:: console